w3c/wot/WG/wot-wg-items.md

 * security frameworks and protocols

 Deliverables:
-* WoT API Standard Recommendation document
+* WoT API Recommendation track document
  * with API definitions e.g. in WebIDL
  * and exemplary mapping with examples in Javascript